 This guides takes you through the quick installation procedure.
 The default settings will store all required state using Kubernetes custom resource definitions (CRDs).
 This is the simplest installation method as it only depends on Kubernetes and does not require additional external dependencies.
 It is a good option for environments up to about 250 nodes.
-For bigger environments or for environments which want to leverage the clustermesh functionality, a kvstore set up is required which can be set up using an Installation with external etcd or using the Installation with managed etcd.
+For bigger environments or for environments which want to leverage the clustermesh functionality, a kvstore set up is required which can be set up using an Installation with external etcd.

 Please consult the Kubernetes Requirements for information on how you need to configure your Kubernetes cluster to operate with Cilium.